SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 ### 📡 USB Dongles

-These dongles have a fairly optimized PCB antenna.
-If you have issues with signal integrity, it is recommended to use a USB extension cable.
+These dongles are equipped with relatively well-optimized PCB antennas.
+For improved signal integrity, especially in constrained environments, consider using a USB extension cable.

 <table>
   <thead>